You are here

 Aidacare Pty Ltd fined $26,640 for alleged non-compliance with requests for face masks information

 The Therapeutic Goods Administration (TGA), part of the Department of Health, has issued two infringement notices totalling $26,640 to Sydney company Aidacare Pty Ltd (Aidacare).
-The company allegedly breached the Therapeutic Goods Act 1989 (the Act) by failing to provide information requested by the TGA in relation to face masks in the Australian Register of Therapeutic goods (ARTG).
+The company allegedly breached the Therapeutic Goods Act 1989 (the Act) by failing to provide information requested by the TGA in relation to face masks in the Australian Register of Therapeutic Goods (ARTG).

-As part of a post-market review of face masks and respirators that are included in the ARTG, the TGA required Aidacare to provide information about the face masks they had entered in the ARTG.
+As part of a post-market review of face masks and respirators included in the ARTG, the TGA required Aidacare to provide information about the face masks they had entered in the ARTG.
 Aidacare allegedly failed to comply with several notices requiring the company to provide information about these face masks.

 Under the Act, importers and manufacturers of therapeutic goods have ongoing responsibilities with respect to the medical devices they have included in the ARTG.
 They must facilitate access to technical documentation to demonstrate compliance with essential principles and prove that conformity assessment procedures have been applied.
 When the TGA issues a notice under the Act requiring information to be provided about compliance with these requirements, this information must be provided within specified timeframes.